mapschool/mapschool/README.md

 There are many ways to store geographic data.
 Data can be stored as printouts, but recently it is more popular to store it in a way easily accessed and shared, digitally.

-There are many different filetypes and conventions for storing geographical data, and thus a variety of tools to translate amongst different representations.
+There are many different filetypes and conventions for storing geographical data, and thus a variety of tools to translate among different representations.
 Data is stored in databases or in individual files, but the practical difference between the two is not necessarily important.

 # Information

 Maps are visualized information: At one end lie the issues of datums, numbers, and storage - the nuts and bolts of how we record and differentiate different places on earth.
 Between data and visualization is a transformation we call 'projection' - in which places on earth become places on usually flat surfaces, like printouts or computer screens.
-And then finally, we decide the details of color, tone, and symbolism that try to translate details about data into pictures that people can understand and intepret.
+And then finally, we decide the details of color, tone, and symbolism that try to translate details about data into pictures that people can understand and interpret.

 ## Latitude & Longitude